vignirk/sparkIt/README.md

 # sparkIt
 Simple Spark Java app with support for Selenium testing.
+The App serves Chuck Norris jokes in a Web application.

 ## Getting started